JanVUlrich/viridianlife/src/pages/posts/2-how-to-eat-three-rules.md

 ## 3) Keep it sustainable

 #### Sustainable foods
 Go for organic whenever you can.
-Nutrients are not a concern here; It’s about not supporting the use of pesticides, herbicides and artificial fertilizers, all of whichcm with many severe negative side effects.
+Nutrients are not a concern here; It’s about not supporting the use of pesticides, herbicides and artificial fertilizers, all of which will disrupt, damage and diminish biodiversity.
 Instead of going to the supermarket, find a farmers market or a local food coop to procure your staples from.
 Opt for foods that are produced within 100km of your residence, and if you can, try to befriend a producer / farmer from your region and see where this might lead you.

 #### Sustainable habits
 Know yourself and your habits and how they might get in your way.
 Then optimize for ease and simplicity: apply the pareto principle whenever you can.